animal-tree/BrokenWisdoms-TheReturnofNort/2-Opposing-views.md

 I felt like a buzzing spark when Marina touched my arm; she said she thinks I'm conscious, that she saw me smile; and the doctor reassured her that I wasn’t (as I watched all this, consciously).

 In the psychiatric unit, I sensed that I was raising chickens in my stomach, who the nurses were all attending, devotedly, to the labor of, as I sensed different energies throughout my digestive system.
-A delusion told me to wait like for some number of days, with jaw clenched.
+A delusion told me to wait like that for some number of days, with jaw clenched.

 A couple days later, an injection of benzos brought me out of the yogic state sooner than I'd planned to stay in it (three days), as I became carefree to the earlier perceived responsibility.